Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 • The provision of snowmobile support means that contingencies are always available should, for example, children in a family group become cold or uncomfortable.
 The snowmobile does not accompany the group while sledding, but maintains regular contact and will meet the group at certain points such as lunch stops, etc.

-6-day tours feature an additional day of sledding/overnight and will typically have a higher level of challenge, with longer daily distances and possibly one overnight in expedition tents in addition to nights in standard heated tents.
+Option 3 tours will typically have a higher level of challenge, with longer daily distances and possibly one overnight in expedition tents in addition to nights in standard heated tents.

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.